Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Common causes affect both symptoms

-• Vomiting can temporarily relieve nausea
+• Vomiting may temporarily relieve nausea

-• Persistent vomiting needs medical attention
+• Persistent vomiting can be serious

 In my practice, I often explain that nausea is the body’s warning sign, while vomiting is its way of removing harmful substances.
 While common triggers like food poisoning, infections, or motion sickness are often to blame, persistent vomiting—especially if it leads to dehydration—should always be evaluated by a healthcare professional.